rokj/bitcoin_dealer/README.rst

 Info
 ----
-Right now you should not change status of trades, since it is not fully implemented (but it will have effect on other related trades if you change status from **selling** to **sold** for example).
+Right now you should not change status of trades, since API v1 still does not support that (but it will have effect on other related trades if you change status from **selling** to **sold** for example).
 Just leave it as it is.
-If you would cancel trade, just uncheck active checkbox, but be careful to deactivate related first.
+If you would cancel trade, go to your MtGox account and cancel trades/orders; but be careful to deactivate/cancel related first.

+Check https://en.bitcoin.it/wiki/MtGox/API what different APIs support.

 WARNING
 -------
 Watch out, settings.py should be accessible only to you, your account and with your permissions.

 Script works correctly only if you have enough funds (bitcoins, $, €, ...) on your MtGox account.
+There is no checking if you do not have enough coins or money on your account.

 You like this little script, you find it useful or want new feature?